Fine-Tuning DistilBERT for Restaurant Search NER

 [{'entity_group': 'Rating', 'score': 0.9804273, 'word': 'best', 'start': 28, 'end': 32}, {'entity_group': 'Dish', 'score': 0.830101, 'word': 'shushi', 'start': 33, 'end': 39}, {'entity_group': 'Location', 'score': 0.8655802, 'word': 'new york', 'start': 43, 'end': 51}]

-The model correctly tags "best" as a Rating, "shushi" as a Dish (even with the typo), and "new york" as a Location — exactly the structured output a restaurant search engine needs.
+Here, we can see the model tag best as a Rating, shushi as a Dish (even with the typo), and new york as a Location.
+This is exactly the structured output a restaurant search engine needs.

 Diagram of the NER pipeline turning a query into structured entities: Rating, Dish, Location